UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn Performance Insights

-- The Huskies average 76.3 points per game (27th in college basketball) while allowing 58.4 per outing (44th in college basketball).
-They have a +625 scoring differential overall and outscore opponents by 17.9 points per game.
+- The Huskies have a +625 scoring differential, topping opponents by 17.9 points per game.
+They're putting up 76.3 points per game to rank 27th in college basketball and are giving up 58.4 per outing to rank 43rd in college basketball.

-- UConn is averaging 73.5 points per game this year in conference action, which is 2.8 fewer points per game than its overall average (76.3).
+- With 73.5 points per game in Big East contests, UConn is tallying 2.8 fewer points per game in conference games compared to its overall average (76.3 PPG).

-- The Huskies put up 78.6 points per game when playing at home, compared to 72.8 points per game on the road, a difference of 5.8 points per contest.
+- The Huskies are averaging 78.6 points per game at home.
+On the road, they are averaging 72.8 points per contest.

+- Defensively, UConn has played better in home games this year, ceding 58.3 points per game, compared to 58.4 in road games.

-- The Huskies have seen a decrease in scoring lately, putting up 69.7 points per game in their last 10 outings, 6.6 points fewer than the 76.3 they've scored this year.
+- The Huskies have seen a downturn in scoring lately, putting up 69.7 points per game in their last 10 contests, 6.6 points fewer than the 76.3 they've scored this year.

 © 2023 Data Skrive.
 All rights reserved.